 The formula used to calculate the tax rate is based on the formula for the split with Ayer in the regional agreement, which is based on the five-year average of actual and foundation enrollment, something which is subject to change.
 The estimate of the split is currently 60 percent for Ayer, and 40 percent for Shirley.

-According to Boucher, the tax-rate projection is also based on the fiscal 2013 total assessed value and estimated tax levy, and is subject to changes in tax rates, assessed
+According to Boucher, the tax-rate projection is also based on the fiscal 2013 total assessed value and estimated tax levy, and is subject to changes in tax rates, assessed values and the tax base.

 "The estimated tax bill increases do not include any increase under Proposition 2 1/2 and are limited to the effect of the proposed debt exclusion only," she said.
 Added taxes for sewer betterments and the proposed override for an additional police officer, the latter to be voted on Nov.
 6, were also excluded.